WORLD NEWS SCHEDULE AT 1800 GMT/2 PM ET

 Damaging South Africa's high-tech agriculture sector through land seizures could have far-reaching consequences.
 Wandile Sihlobo, an economist at the agricultural business chamber, told Reuters he reckons the debt book for commercial agriculture is around 160 billion rand ($11.6 billion).

 Food security is a concern as South Africa recovers from a drought, with forecasts showing another potentially looming.

 Some analysts say such consequences will not dissuade Zuma.

 "Zuma has shown he can be absolutely reckless in pursuit of his political agenda," said NKC African Economics political analyst Gary van Staden.

-(Editing by James Macharia and Peter Graff)
+($1 = 13.7680 rand) (Editing by James Macharia and Peter Graff)